deathaxe/sublime-skins/README.md

 }
 ```

 Each child node of a skin represents the settings to be written to a `Packages/User/*.sublime-settings` file.
 Therefore settings can be provided not only for `Sublime Text` but for any installed package such as `SublimeLinter`.
-A skin must at least contain the `Preferneces` node with `color_scheme` and `theme` settings to be valid but may include any other setting accepted by `Sublime Text`.
+A skin must at least contain the `Preferences` node with `color_scheme` and `theme` settings to be valid but may include any other setting accepted by `Sublime Text`.

 Settings with `null` value, are deleted in the sublime-settings files.